whosonfirst/whosonfirst-properties/properties/wof.md

 ## population

-An integer value to represent the most current, known population of a place.
+An integer value to represent the most current, known population of a place. (related: `src:population`)

 ## population_rank

-An aggregated integer, 0 to 14, where the values represent he following ranges:
+An aggregated integer, 0 to 14, where the values represent the following ranges:

     14: 10m+
     13: 5m to 10m